bashtools/mokctl/docs/testfix.md

 * [this systemd documentation page](https://systemd.io/CONTAINER_INTERFACE/)

 The performance issue was solved, and was exactly the first thing I thought it wasn't!
-It became clearer after reading the listed information.
+It became clearer after reading the listed information and `mokctl` helped quite a bit with all the testing and fixing.

 The network problem was also fixed, so we're in great shape!

+### Niggles

+I tried using cgroupfs and systemd as options to kubelet and crio.
+Some times cgroupfs worked and sometimes systemd worked.

+The easiest thing would be for systemd or docker to create new cgroup hierarchies and mount them into the container as root.
+However, doing that breaks the '/proc/PID/cgroup' mapping.
+So instead, whatever starts the container needs to bind mount over the root cgroups with the cgroup it's in itself.
+This way the structure is the same, keeping '/proc/PID/cgroup'  happy, and container tools that use '/sys/fs/cgroup' are also happy, because they don't see container ID's that they now nothing about.

+This can be tested.
+First see what a `systemd-nspawn` container looks like (might need to use febootstrap, which is the Fedora version of debootstrap, to get a small chroot system), then try using nsenter, and the same "chroot" files, and bind mounts to set it up.
+Then try to run kubelet and crio in it.
+So forget febootstrap and copy the linux container files out so it's easy to test crio and kubelet - will have to run the binaries directly without systemctl. <mark>Break this out</mark>

+A Systemd author said to either use systemd to run the container, or use some really tricky api over DBUS protocol, probably requiring a language that has glib and dbus bindings.
+You'll find that in the block of links above.

 ## What's next

-It's taken 9 days to get this far with documentation and a working tool with 60+ tests.
-Not too bad!

-Now it's time to do [Kubernetes the Hard Way](/docs/k8shardway.md)...
+It's taken a few days but now we can use `mokctl` to do [Kubernetes the Hard Way](/docs/k8shardway.md)...